Skip to main content

 • graphics

-• “The graphics are stunning, offering a realistic depiction of modern warfare.”
+• “The graphics are stunning, offering a realistic depiction of modern warfare with detailed unit models, explosions, and cinematic destruction effects.”

-• “The graphics in particular are too buggy; building skins/shaders glitch on/off so one second you have a monochrome simple polygon like a huge cube, next second a detailed and fairly realistic building—distracting and annoying beyond just ruining immersion.”
+• “The graphics in particular are too buggy; building skins and shaders glitch on and off, so one second you have a monochrome simple polygon like a huge cube, next second a detailed and fairly realistic building—distracting and annoying beyond just ruining immersion.”

 • stability

-• “Game runs great without frame generation, and I get 120+ frames on maxed out settings.
-I just played the first mission; it's very good fighting awesome using the tomahawk missiles.
-Still figuring everything else out, literally zero frame tears.”
+• “Game runs great without frame gen and I get 120+ frames on maxed out settings.
+I just played the first mission; it's very good fighting, awesome using the tomahawk missiles, still figuring everything else out, literally zero frame tears.”

 • replayability